 That depends on the amount of ECTS you get for your project placement.
 The more ECTS you get the more hours you are required to spend.
 Your academic advisor can guide you on the specifics in your field of study.

-The internship program starts in the beginning of the semester.
-See the program for more details.
+The internship program starts in the beginning of the semester and runs from approximately September 1 to December 1.

 You can find information about your exam in connection with project placements in your academic regulations.

 Yes, you can!
 We actually hope that you do.
 You do not have to do anything to continue at The Kitchen after you finish your internship.
 As long as you are a part of Founders’ Community, you can access all the services at The Kitchen.

 No, as in any other ECTS-credited internship you cannot receive salary.